Pioneer plaque: Figures of a man and a woman

 On the right side of the plaque, a nude man and woman are shown in front of the spacecraft.
 Between the brackets that indicate the height of the woman, the binary representation of the number 8 can be seen (1000).
 In units of the wavelength of the hyperfine transition of hydrogen this means 8 × 21 cm = 1.68 m.
 These together indicate the scale of the humans relative to the craft itself.

 The small defect in the first zero is only in reproductions of the plaque (like here) and not on the original.
 It probably dates back to a printing error in the original article "A Message from Earth" which is the primary source for many of the copies of the engraving.
 In the replicas from the 2017 Kickstarter campaign mentioned above the delineation is correct.

 The right hand of the man is raised as a sign of good will.
 Although this gesture may not be understood, it offers a way to show the opposable thumb and how the limbs can be moved.

 Originally Sagan intended the humans to be shown holding hands, but soon realized that an extraterrestrial might perceive them as a single creature rather than two organisms.

 The original drawings of the figures were based on drawings by Leonardo da Vinci and Greek sculptures.

 The woman's genitals are not depicted in detail; only the mons pubis is shown.
 It has been claimed that Sagan, having little time to complete the plaque, suspected that NASA would have rejected a more intricate drawing and therefore made a compromise just to be safe.
 Sagan said that the decision to not include the vertical line on the woman's genitalia (pudendal cleft) which would be caused by the intersection of the labia majora was due to two reasons.
 First, Greek sculptures of women do not include that line.
 Second, Sagan believed that a design with such an explicit depiction of a woman's genitalia would be considered too obscene to be approved by NASA.
-According to the memoirs of Robert S. Kraemer, however, the original design that was presented to NASA headquarters included a line which indicated the woman's vulva, and this line was erased as a condition for approval of the design by John Naugle, former head of NASA's Office of Space Science and the agency's former chief scientist.
+Indeed, according to the memoirs of Robert S. Kraemer, the original design presented to NASA headquarters included a line which indicated the woman's vulva, and this line was erased as a condition for approval of the design by John Naugle, former head of NASA's Office of Space Science and the agency's former chief scientist.